DilshanSenarath/BehaveFormer/README.md

   - Training file - The saved model training file.
 The file has the format `training_<trained_epoch_number>`

 # References
-[1] - .
-Senarath, S. Tharinda, M. Vishvajith, S. Rasnayaka,S. Wickramanayake, and D. Meedeniya.
-Re-evaluating keystroke dynamics for continuous authentication.
-In 2023
+[1] - D. Senerath, S. Tharinda, M. Vishwajith, S. Rasnayaka, S. Wickramanayake, and D. Meedeniya, “BehaveFormer: A Framework with Spatio-Temporal Dual Attention Transformers for IMU enhanced Keystroke Dynamics,” arXiv.org, Jul.
+03, 2023. https://arxiv.org/abs/2307.11000 (accessed Jul.
+21, 2023).
-3rd International Conference on Advanced Research in Computing (ICARC), pages 202–207, 2023

 [2] - K. Palin, A. M. Feit, S. Kim, P. O. Kristensson, and A. Oulasvirta.
 How do people type on mobile devices? observations from a study with 37,000 volunteers.
 In Proceedings of the 21st International Conference on Human-Computer Interaction with Mobile Devices and Services, pages 1–12, Taipei, Taiwan, 2019.